 It is very important to figure out the right time to stop the cooking process.
-When you are cooking such large portion of meat it is vital to understand whether the meat is fully cooked not only from the outside but also from the inside.
+When you are cooking such a large portion of meat it is vital to understand whether the meat is fully cooked not only from the outside but also from the inside.

 If you want sliced pieces of the pork shoulder 180 degrees will be just enough for it.
 But if you are looking for tasty shredded meat to put in tacos and sliders and nachos then just wait a little bit more till the thermometer shows 190-200 degrees.

-Trust me you will be amazed with how amazing the result turns out to be.
+Trust me you will be amazed at how amazing the result turns out to be.
 You will have a beautifully flavored pork shoulder with a crunchy surface and tender, juicy meat inside and your knife will just slide through the meat like butter.

 It is important that the meat is cooked uniformly at a certain temperature in order to be evenly cooked.
-You can always experiment with the flavors and add in your favorite mix to the rub.
+You can always experiment with the flavors and add your favorite mix to the rub.

-Then all you have to do is invite your friends over and have a amazing piece of perfectly cooked pork and enjoy a great time.
+Then all you have to do is invite your friends over and have an amazing piece of perfectly cooked pork and enjoy a great time.
 You can BBQ some vegetables or make potato mash and salads to complement the meat.

 You can even make sliders with pulled pork and add in some BBQ sauce for some more flavor.